OilyCannelloni/macaronibridge/KrysiaBartek2024/README.md

 ## Current docs content

 - Reverses, jump shifts and jump reverses
-- 2nt overcall after major preempt
+- 2nt overcall after major preempt [work in progress]
+- 1nt - dealing with interference [work in progress]

 ## Roadmap

+- add generating list of contents in the SYSTEM
-TBD
+- TBD